A towing company at the top of its game.

 A solution for a mobile business.

 In 2013, Reynolds Towing gave a few of its drivers Square Readers to see if Square’s mobile payments would make sense for its business.
 The readers plugged into the drivers’ smartphones, letting them swipe customers’ credit cards roadside.
-Square’s Offline Mode let them take payments even in remote places with no reception.
+Offline payments let’s them take payments even in remote places with no reception.
+Then when they reconnect and have internet access again, those payments automatically sync.

 Power your business with Square